timweightman/dotfiles/README.md

 ## How I set this repo up

-I followed [this guide](https://www.atlassian.com/git/tutorials/dotfiles) with a few notable exceptions:
+The original basis for this repo came from [this guide](https://www.atlassian.com/git/tutorials/dotfiles) with a few notable exceptions:
 - I changed `$HOME/.cfg` to `$HOME/Work/dotfiles`
 - I renamed the command from `config` to `dotfiles`